 Yes, berries are a treat and a treatment.
 That's because the plant pigments that give them their cheery hues (anthocyanins) are also powerful natural antihistamines.
 In fact, Columbia University studies suggest that the more berries you eat each week, the lower your risk of developing any spring allergy symptoms.
 And if you're already feeling under the weather?
 Eating three cups weekly could reduce your symptoms by 35 percent — which makes berries one of the best natural remedies for allergies around.

 Certainly.
 Citrus is nature's top source of bioflavonoids and vitamin C — a nutrient duo that can cut your spring allergy symptoms 40 percent if you consume three cups weekly year-round, say Arizona State researchers.
-These nutrients increase your production of glutathione, a compound that blocks airway inflammations, helping you breathe deeply without symptoms like tickling, coughing or wheezing.
+These nutrients increase your production of glutathione, a compound that blocks airway inflammations, helping you breathe deeply without symptoms like tickling, coughing, or wheezing.

 Tea from milk thistle can help battle pollen allergy symptoms.
 (Photo Credit: Getty Images)

-A daily 2,000-mg. to 3,000-mg. dose of this natural sulfur compound helps soothe even severe spring allergy symptoms for 90 percent of people in two weeks, say Oregon Health and Science University researchers.
-When your immune system encounters pollen, it produces a flood of symptom-triggering inflammation; MSM helps to quickly reduce it, before it can make you miserable.
-Try Life Extension's MSM ($9 for 100 capsules).
-Important: Always check with your doctor before starting a new supplement.
+A daily 2,000 mg. to 3,000 mg. dose of this natural sulfur compound helps soothe even severe spring allergy symptoms for 90 percent of people in two weeks, say Oregon Health and Science University researchers.
+When your immune system encounters pollen, it produces a flood of symptom-triggering inflammation; MSM helps to quickly reduce it before it can make you miserable.
+Try Life Extension's MSM ($10.50, Amazon).
+As always, check with your doctor before starting a new supplement.